pongasoft/jamba/README.md

 - build a **self contained** plugin that depends on the VST3 SDK
 - optionally builds a VST2 compatible plugin
 - optionally wraps the VST3 plugin into an Audio Unit plugin (macOS)
+- build a universal plugin for Apple Silicon support (macOS)
 - easily adds resources (images) in a cross platform way
 - easily write unit tests for your project
 - build on macOS and Windows 10